Mario Kart 8 Deluxe’s continued sales dominance is bad news for Mario Kart 9 hopes

 As Nintendo fans begin to ponder what the company may be revealing during E3, I often see Mario Kart 9 brought up as a possibility.
 I think that’s optimistic.

-According to industry-tracking firm The NPD Group’s list of best-selling games in the U.S. during March, Mario Kart 8 Deluxe ranked in at the No. 6 spot.
-That is incredible for a game that is about four years old.
+According to industry-tracking firm The NPD Group’s list of best-selling games in the U.S. during March, Mario Kart 8 Deluxe ranked at the No. 6 spot.
+That is incredible for a game that is about 4 years old.
 It’s more shocking when you remember that it’s a port of an even older Wii U game.

 The NPD Group notes that Mario Kart 8 is now the best-selling racing game in U.S. history.
 It’s clear that just about everyone who buys a Switch also purchases Mario Kat 8 Deluxe.
 So why would Nintendo need to release a sequel on the same system?